medialab/graines/README.md

 `python main.py --model name_of_your_embedding_model --classifier SVM_RBF_kernel`

+To test the code only on difficult cases, run

+`python main.py --model name_of_your_embedding_model --objective difficult_cases`

 ## Push your code and results
 The [.gitignore](.gitignore) file should prevent you from loading the users personnal data or any Twitter data we collected.
 ```
-git add .
-git commit -m "name of your commit"
+git commit -am "name of your commit"
 git push
 ```